lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 In general, the key generation and seed generation functions are identical.
 They differ only in how software chooses to deploy the outputs.

+For clarity, all commands issued to the key manager by software are referred to as operations.
+Transactions refer to the interaction between key manager and KMAC if a valid operation is issued.

 ## Key Manager State

-The key manager working state (red boxes in the functional model) represents both the current state of the key manager as well as its related secret material.
+The key manager working state (red boxes in the functional model) represents both the current state of the key manager as well as its related internal key.
 Each valid state (`Initialized` / `CreatorRootKey` / `OwnerIntermediateKey` / `OwnerRootKey`), supplies its secret material as the "key" input to a KMAC operation.
 Invalid states, such as `Reset / Disabled` on the other hand, either do not honor operation requests, or supplies random data when invoked.